 MistyxTracey fans may be sad to note that the one hint of that pairing (Tracey wondering if the girls are talking about him when they discuss Misty liking Ash) is not present in the original.
 He just says ‘I’m going too!’
 If it makes you guys feel any better, the original line makes the scene much funnier.

-Musashi actually asks why they’re bothering talking about Kasumi and Satoshi’s love-hate relationship since they’re ten years too young to be caught up in that stuff.
-Kojirou chimes in and says even they don’t talk about it much.
-Nyarth’s line is kept the same.
-I know I keep delving into sub dub comparison stuff, but the Bulbagarden comparison doesn’t cover much of what I’m talking about, probably because it’s not really important, but still noteworthy to me.
+Musashi/Jessie actually asks why they’re bothering talking about Kasumi/Misty and Satoshi’s love-hate relationship since they’re ten years too young to be caught up in that stuff.
+Kojirou/James chimes in and says even they don’t talk about it much.
+Nyarth’s/Meowth’s line is kept the same.
+I know I keep delving into sub/dub comparison stuff, but the Bulbagarden comparison doesn’t cover much of what I’m talking about, probably because it’s not really important, but I thought I’d note it anyway.

 Forty Minute Mark